theosotr/buildfs/README.md

 incremental and parallel builds that arise when a file access violates the specification of build.
 Our testing approach operates as follows.
-First, it monitors the execution of a build script, and models this execution in `BuildFS`.
+First, it monitors the execution of an instrumented build script, and models this execution in `BuildFS`.
 Our method then verifies the correctness of the build execution by ensuring that there is no file access that leads to